Do your kids enjoy making a mess? I know that mine do! And one of our favorite ways is Painting With Balls.

 One of the entries suggested that we make a mess by rolling and smearing.
-This reminded me of the activity I read about on Let the Children Play a few months ago.
-He had the kids experience physics and gravity by rolling marbles on a canvas.
-We don’t have marbles, but we did have a giant canvas and a variety of different types of balls!
+This reminded me of the activity I read about on Let the Children Play, where she had the kids experience physics and gravity by rolling marbles on a canvas.
+We didn’t have marbles, but we did have a giant canvas and a variety of different types of balls!
 This was a blast!

-All you need is Canvas, Acrylic paint, an old box to make a tray to set your canvas in, a variety of balls (or marbles) and paint shirts – this was messy, no kid can resist squeezing or smooshing the paint.
+All you need is canvas (or poster board), acrylic paint, an old box to make a tray to set your canvas in, a variety of balls (or marbles) and paint shirts.
+This was messy — no kid can resist squeezing or smooshing the paint.

 Race between two similar balls.
 Dip one in plain paint and dip the other in paint mixed with either flour or cornstarch.
 Guess which ball would roll faster.
 Why did you make that guess?